TheRedDeveloper/danceflow/test/suite/commands/seek-enclosing.md

 - .seek.enclosing

-Since the active of selection #0 is not on a brace / bracket character, Dance will find the next bracket (`]`) and then match from there, moving the active to the previous matching `[`, selecting the text during the move (i.e. backwards from `]` to `[`).
+Since the active of selection #0 is not on a brace / bracket character, Danceflow will find the next bracket (`]`) and then match from there, moving the active to the previous matching `[`, selecting the text during the move (i.e. backwards from `]` to `[`).
 Same for selection #1.